bryancaraman/thrift-API/README.md

 > **Exercise 3**: Build the Cart Item resources similar to Product.
 You should have two resources called `CartItem` and `CartItems` using the `DatabaseCartItem` database Model.
 (We did one above).
 The resources should support the following operations.
 >
 > CartItems:
-> 1. Add a new Cart Item row (We already did this above)
+> 1. Add a new Cart Item row (very similar to adding a product)
 > 2. List out all the Cart Item rows
 >
 > CartItem: